- The ILOVEYOU Virus is also called Love Letter for You or Love Bug.

 The malware also had the potential to destroy photos and other image files, as well as audio files.
 One of the worst parts about this situation was that a lot of data ended up being lost because of the virus if no backups existed.
 Other types of files could end up being deleted or modified, which was one of the most significant problems for companies when the virus first emerged.

-Other things that the virus could do was change certain settings in the computer’s Registry file, modify the Internet Explorer start page in bothersome ways, and also use Internet Relay Chat to spread itself.
+Other things that the virus could do were change certain settings in the computer’s Registry file, modify the Internet Explorer start page in bothersome ways, and also use Internet Relay Chat to spread itself.
 With a virus or worm capable of causing this much trouble, prevention is key to minimizing possible losses.

 What Can This Virus Do to Your System?